 \section{Abstract}

-Leadership is an important aspect of social organization that affects the processes of group formation, coordination, and decision-making in human societies, as well as in the social system of many other animal species.
-The ability to identify leaders based on their behavior and the subsequent reactions of others opens opportunities to explore how group decisions are made.
-Understanding who exerts influence provides key insights into the structure of social organizations.
-In this paper, we propose a simple yet powerful {\em leadership inference framework} extracting group coordination periods and determining leadership based on the activity of individuals within a group.
-We are able to not only identify a leader or leaders but also {\em classify the type of leadership model} that is consistent with observed patterns of group decision-making.
-The framework performs well in differentiating a variety of leadership models (e.g. dictatorship, linear hierarchy, or local influence).
-We propose five simple features that can be used to categorize characteristics of each leadership model, and thus make model classification possible.
-The proposed approach automatically (1) identifies periods of coordinated group activity, (2) determines the identities of leaders, and (3) classifies the likely mechanism by which the group coordination occurred.
-We demonstrate our framework on both simulated and real-world data: GPS tracks of a baboon troop and video-tracking of fish schools, as well as stock market closing price data of the NASDAQ index.
-The results of our leadership model are consistent with ground-truthed biological data and the framework finds many known events in financial data which are not otherwise reflected in the aggregate NASDAQ index.
-Our approach is easily generalizable to any coordinated activity data from interacting entities.
+\baselineskip=9pt Behavior initiation is a form of leadership and is an important aspect of social organization that affects the processes of group formation, dynamics, and decision-making in human societies and other social animal species.
+In this work, we formalize the \clip and propose a simple yet powerful framework for extracting periods of coordinated activity and determining individuals who initiated this coordination, based solely on the activity of individuals within a group during those periods.
+The proposed approach, given arbitrary individual time series, automatically (1) identifies times of coordinated group activity, (2) determines the identities of initiators of those activities, and (3) classifies the likely mechanism by which the group coordination occurred, all of which are novel computational tasks.
+We demonstrate our framework on both simulated and real-world data: trajectories tracking of animals as well as stock market data.
+Our method is competitive with existing global leadership inference methods but provides the first approaches for local leadership and coordination mechanism classification.
+Our results are consistent with ground-truthed biological data and the framework finds many known events in financial data which are not otherwise reflected in the aggregate NASDAQ index.
+Our method is easily generalizable to any coordinated time-series data from interacting entities.